 As people grow older, dynamic wrinkles appear more and more.
 Dynamic wrinkles are the fine lines and creases which form as a result of repeated facial movements like frowning, squinting, or smiling.
 Common dynamic wrinkles include forehead creases, crow’s feet, and the ‘11s’ found between the eyebrows.

 Botulinum type A injectables are the first (and eternally popular) non-surgical treatment for dynamic wrinkles.
-Better known by their brand names Botox, Dysport, and Xeomin, millions of these FDA-approved neurotoxin injections are administered in the US yearly.
+Better known by their brand names Botox and Dysport, millions of these FDA-approved neurotoxin injections are administered in the US yearly.
 What botulinum neurotoxin products do is to temporarily paralyze facial muscles associated with dynamic wrinkles.
 Once the muscles are relaxed, patients can enjoy smoother and younger-looking faces.
 Unless your cosmetic surgeon lacks expertise, the risk of droopy eyelid and stiff facial muscles is low.

 Aside from addressing wrinkles, Botox and similar products can also relieve migraine headaches, reduce excessive sweating, and minimize muscle spasms in the neck and eyes.
 Botox injections may even help relax “gummy” smiles with a few injections to the levator labii superioris muscle.

 Human faces lose volume as we age, especially when the collagen in our skin decreases due to wear and tear.
 Loss of collagen creates a hollow, sunken look for the face and makes people look visibly older.
 Dermal or soft tissue fillers are injectable products which can increase volume in the nasolabial folds, marionette lines, and other major wrinkles.